momedhat/Wuzzaf-Job-Posts-EDA/README.md

 # Wuzzaf Job Posts Exploratory Analysis
-Explore jobs and job seekers applications on WUZZUF from 2014 to 2016.<br>
+Clean and Explore job applications dataset on WUZZUF from 2014 to 2016.

 ## Project Description
 In the dynamic world of online job marketplaces, achieving a harmonious equilibrium between job supply and demand is an enduring challenge.
 At WUZZUF, our primary goal is to optimize the platform for demand, relevance, and quality.
 We facilitate connections between employers and prospective applicants, and curate relevant job recommendations for job seekers.